mlfoundations/open_clip/README.md

 Using this codebase, we have trained several models on a variety of data sources and compute budgets, ranging from [small-scale experiments](docs/LOW_ACC.md) to larger runs including models trained on datasets such as [LAION-400M](https://arxiv.org/abs/2111.02114), [LAION-2B](https://arxiv.org/abs/2210.08402) and [DataComp-1B](https://arxiv.org/abs/2304.14108).
 Many of our models and their scaling properties are studied in detail in the paper [reproducible scaling laws for contrastive language-image learning](https://arxiv.org/abs/2212.07143).
-Some of our best models and their zero-shot ImageNet-1k accuracy are shown below, along with the ViT-L model trained by OpenAI.
+Some of the best models we've trained and their zero-shot ImageNet-1k accuracy are shown below, along with the ViT-L model trained by OpenAI and other state-of-the-art open source alternatives (all can be loaded via OpenCLIP).
 We provide more details about our full collection of pretrained models [here](docs/PRETRAINED.md), and zero-shot results for 38 datasets [here](docs/openclip_results.csv).

 | Model    | Training data | Resolution | # of samples seen | ImageNet zero-shot acc. |